-The year 2010-2011 was a momentous year for St. Cecelia Catholic School.
-In the fall St. Cecelia Catholic School won the prestigious National Blue Ribbon Award as a School of Excellence.
-St. Cecelia Catholic School was one of seven public and private schools in Florida and one of 50 private schools nationwide.
+The year 2010-2011 was a momentous year for St. Cecelia Catholic School as we were awarded the prestigious National Blue Ribbon Award as a School of Excellence.
+SCS was one of seven public and private schools in Florida and one of 50 private schools nationwide to receive this recognition.
 The principal and a teacher representative traveled to Washington D.C. to be recognized by the US Department of Education.
-This award recognizes St. Cecelia as a School of Excellence and its commitment to ensuring students learn and succeed.
+This award recognized St. Cecelia as a School of Excellence and its commitment to ensuring students learn and succeed.
 Additionally, St. Cecelia Catholic School's Principal was awarded the Diocesan Distinguished Principal of the Year Award by the National Catholic Education Association.
-The faculty and staff of St. Cecelia Catholic School are dedicated to providing their students and school community with the best educational experience.
+The faculty and staff continue their dedication to providing their students and school community with the best educational experience.
 In July of 2011 St. Cecelia became an International Baccalaureate Candidate School for the Middle Years Programme (IB MYP).
-The blending of our St. Cecelia Catholic School's mission and the IB philosophy will ensure our students preparedness to be faith-filled, knowledgeable citizens in the world community.
-As a response to a school-wide survey St. Cecelia Catholic School opened a full day three year-old program to complement our existing PreK-4 VPK program.
+The blending of St. Cecelia Catholic School's mission and the IB philosophy ensures our students' preparedness to be faith-filled, knowledgeable citizens in the world community.
+As a response to a school-wide survey, a full day three-year-old program was opened to complement the existing PreK-4/VPK program.

 In 2011-2012, a number of major projects were completed.
-Green space next to the blacktop was created complete with trees, flowering plants, benches, and statuary.
-Most of the bathrooms were remodeled and covered walkways were erected.
-IB training for middle school teachers continued; teachers collaborated on unit plans.
-Common Core was introduced and meetings were held to obtain a greater understanding of the new standards and benchmarks.
+Green space next to the blacktop was created with trees, flowering plants, benches, and statuary.
+More bathrooms were remodeled and several covered walkways were erected.
+IB training for middle school teachers continued as teachers collaborated on unit plans.
 Many long hours of collaboration, curriculum mapping, participation in character building activities and research were rewarded with a very favorable recommendation for FCC Accreditation.

 The year 2012-2013 was packed with changes.
 We welcomed our new school pastor, Fr.
 Dermot Dunne and our new principal, Valerie Wostbrock to our school community.
 In addition to the weekly Tuesday Masses, a weekly all-school Mass was added to our schedule.
-Seating for the all-school Mass was reconfigured.
+The seating for the all-school Mass was reconfigured.
 Progress was made in meeting the goals for our Strategic Plan; meetings were also held for preliminary work on our School Improvement Plan.
-All teachers attended numerous training sessions for Common Core.
-Middle School teachers continued to train for IB and to implement what they learned.
-Our IB consultant visited, observed and made recommendations for the accreditation visit which will be held next spring.
+Middle School teachers continued to train for IB and implement what they learned.
+Our IB consultant visited, observed and made recommendations for the upcoming accreditation visit.
 Covered walkways and gym renovations were completed.
-Grade eight students participated in Character GPS which encourages students to develop life skills.
+The eighth grade students participated in the Character GPS program which encourages students to develop life skills.
 Two new programs were begun - Junior Achievement for grades 2 and 4 and a Junior Thespian Society.